Yazan-Abdalmutee/Graduation-Project/README.md

 ---

 ## Detailed Findings
-For detailed processes, findings, and results, please refer to the document: [Grdauation_Project.pdf](Grdauation_Project.pdf).
+For detailed processes, findings, and results, please refer to the document: [Grdauation_project.pdf](Grdauation_project.pdf).